Suggester/Documentation/staff/massdeny.md

 Use `.massdeny [suggestion IDs] (-r <reason>)` in any channel the bot can read and send messages in.

 ###  Arguments
-`suggestion IDs`: The ID of each suggestion you want to deny\
+`suggestion IDs`: The id of each suggestion you want to deny\
 `reason`: The reason you want to add on each denied suggestion (optional)

 ?> You have to separate the suggestion IDs and the reason with `-r`